Pedobarography: Hardware

-There are a few differences between the types of information you will received from these two systems, so depending on the application one system might be a better fit.
+There are a few differences between the types of information you will receive from these two systems, so depending on the application one system might be a better fit.
 For example, a floor-based system will provide spatial temporal information, like stride length that an in-shoe system cannot provide.
 Platform systems (or floor-based systems) will also allow for testing of patients with walking aids for assistive devices.
 However, there is some controversy about evaluating natural gait with a platform system due to patients potentially targeting the platform when walking.
 This is where an in-shoe system provides an advantage as it reduces the risk of targeting.
 Users should evaluate carefully the differences between the systems, the patients they will be evaluating and the type of data they are interested in when selecting a system.

 The spatial and temporal resolutions of the images generated by commercial pedobarographic systems range from approximately 3 to 10 mm and 25 to 500 Hz, respectively.
 Finer resolution is limited by sensor technology.
 Such resolutions yield a contact area of approximately 500 sensors (for a typical adult human foot with surface area of approximately 100 cm2).
 For a stance phase duration of approximately 0.6 seconds during normal walking, approximately 150,000 pressure values, depending on the hardware specifications, are recorded for each step.